guardian/ophan-sparklines/README.md

 ...&smoothing=15&markers=1388901600:f90,1388923200:000,&graphs=guardian:009,other:ccc,twitter:09f,facebook:0CC,google:690&width=300&height=100&hotLevel=2000&&showStats=1&showHours=1
 ```

+If the number of data points is greater than the width of the graph, the points are resampled to fit.
+If the number of data points is less than the width, the graph is right-justified (so "now" aligns for vertically stacked graphs) and the datapoint width is also stretched slightly to make the graph more readable.
+Smoothing is applied, and can be adjusted.
+Set the `hotLevel` parameter to indicate "significant pageviews per minute" for the type of content in question.
+This affects the y-scale of the graph.

 ### Query string params:

 * __page__ : url of the Guardian content.
 Only the pathname part is used.
 Default is the empty string.